7emantik/test-project/README.md

 * **SGD Classifier**

 ## Model Performance
 The Decision Tree Classifier far outperformed the other approaches on the validation set.
+Quality report of the best classifier is saved as a 'validation.txt'.

 * **SGD Classifier**: F-score = 0.909
 * **Logistic Regression**: F-score = 0.914